amirSahit/application-excercise/README.md

 4. <Home/> @ src\pages\index.tsx
    - This is the main hub
    - It is the state manager that gives the setCreatePost to the <BestBlogHeader/> and <CreatePostFrom/>
-5. src\server\api\routers\post.ts
+5. @ src\server\api\routers\post.ts
-   - this one holds the gold
+   - This one holds the gold
-   - here you find the Procedure for the queries all & byId and the mutation add
+   - Here you find the Procedure for the queries all & byId and the mutation add

 ## Important Types